COVID-19 New Clinic Measures. PLEASE READ BEFORE VISITING US.

 The effects of ageing are particularly pronounced on the delicate skin of the upper eyelids.
 The loss of collagen causes the eyelids to become crepy and to sag.
 Cosmetically this is unappealing and can also cause loss of vision by obscuring parts of the eye.

-Traditionally the only way to correct this condition was with surgery, otherwise known as blepharoplasty, however we can now offer a non-surgical alternative using a new treatment called Plasma IQ.
+Traditionally the only way to correct hooded eyelids was with surgery, otherwise known as blepharoplasty, however, we can now offer a non-surgical alternative using a new treatment called Plasma IQ.
 It is performed without cutting, without removing excess skin or fat and without modifying the orbicular muscle of the eyelids.
-This helps avoid all risks inherent to the traditional surgical intervention.
+This helps avoid all risks inherent to traditional surgical intervention.

 Plasma IQ is a medical procedure which involves the application of plasma to sublimate skin without transferring heat to the surrounding tissue.
 Sublimation is the process of turning a substance from a solid straight into a gas.
 There is no electric current flowing.